Golden Meadow, Louisiana

 The Golden Meadow name was given by the original land grant owners, Benjamin and Louisa Hobbs Barker of Illinois.
 In 1839, they named it so because of the yellow flowers growing everywhere.
 They hoped to become wealthy selling lots to French and English settlers, but abandoned the plan.

 Geography

 Golden Meadow is located at 29°23′17″N 90°16′10″W (29.388192, -90.269457).

 According to the United States Census Bureau, the town has a total area of 2.9 sqmi, of which 2.4 sqmi is land and 0.5 sqmi (15.92%) is water.

 Demographics

+Golden Meadow first appeared as an unincorporated place in the 1950 U.S. census; and as a town in the 1960 U.S. census.

 As of the 2020 United States census, there were 1,761 people, 754 households, and 535 families residing in the town.

 Government and infrastructure

-On July 1, 1950 the town marshal, the first head law enforcement agent of the town, took his position and became the first head of the town police department.
+On July 1, 1950, the town marshal, the first head law enforcement agent of the town, took his position and became the first head of the town police department.

 The United States Postal Service operates the Golden Meadow Post Office.

 Education

-Lafourche Parish Public Schools operates public schools:
+Lafourche Parish Public Schools is the school district of the whole parish.
+It operates public schools: